johnta0/locate/USAGE.md

 no servers are available.

-> PLANNED(v2): in all cases above, the locate service will return a recommended [v2.QueryResult.NextRequest][nextRequest] time and preformatted URL for the client to reissue the query.
-This will make retry logic in clients simpler and incentivise best practices for the API.
+> PLANNED(v2): in all cases above, the locate service will return a recommended [v2.QueryResult.NextRequest][nextRequest] time and signed URL for the client to reissue the query.
+This will make retry logic in clients simpler and incentivises best practices for the API.
 See the [request priority hierarchy][priority].

 [nextRequest]: https://godoc.org/github.com/m-lab/locate/api/v2#QueryResult